atmtools/typhon/doc/tutorials/dataset.rst

 handle those files.
 You must tell the Dataset how to read and write its files by giving a *file handler* to it.
 A file handler is an object that can read a file in a certain format or write data to it.
-For example, if we want to read the files from our Instrument A and print out their content, we need a file handler that can handle those files.
+For example, if we want to read the files from our *Instrument A* and print out their content, we need a file handler that can handle those files.
 The files are stored in the NetCDF4 format.
-Lucky for us, there is a file handler class that can handle such files (:class:`~typhon.spareice.handlers.commom.NetCDF4`, for a complete list of official handler classes in typhon have a look at TODO).
+Lucky for us, there is a file handler class that can handle such files (:class:`~typhon.spareice.handlers.commom.NetCDF4`, for a complete list of official handler classes in typhon have a look at :ref:`typhon-handlers`).
 The only thing that we need to do now, is giving this file handler object to the dataset object during initialization:

 .. code-block:: python